 - Structured Education Programmes STILE for adults with Type 1 diabetes

-- Structured Education Programme X-PERT for adults with Type 2 diabetes (six week course, one 2½ hour session per week)
+- Structured Education Programme X-PERT for adults with Type 2 diabetes six week course (2½ hrs per session) or three week course (all day)

 - Structured Education Programme X-PERT First Steps for adults with type 2 diabetes (one 2½ hour session)